flame/blis/docs/FAQ.md

 BLIS has numerous advantages to existing BLAS implementations.
 Many of these advantages are summarized on the [BLIS homepage](https://github.com/flame/blis#key-features).
 But here are a few reasons one might choose BLIS over some other implementation of BLAS:
   * BLIS facilitates high performance while remaining very portable.
-BLIS isolates performance-sensitive code to a micro-kernel which contains only one loop and which, when optimized, accelerates virtually all level-3 operations.
+BLIS isolates performance-sensitive code to a microkernel which contains only one loop and which, when optimized, accelerates virtually all level-3 operations.
 Thus, BLIS serves as a powerful tool for quickly instantiating BLAS on new or experimental hardware architectures, as well as a flexible "laboratory" in which to conduct research and experiments.
   * BLIS provides robust multithreading support, allowing symmetric multicore/many-core parallelism via either OpenMP or POSIX threads.
 It also computes proper load balance for structured matrix subpartitions, regardless of the location of the diagonal, or whether the subpartition is lower- or upper-stored.
   * BLIS supports a superset of BLAS functionality, providing operations omitted from the BLAS as well as some complex domain support that is missing in BLAS operations.
 BLIS is especially useful to researchers who need to develop and prototype new BLAS-like operations that do not exist in the BLAS.
   * BLIS is backwards compatible with BLAS.
 BLIS contains a BLAS compatibility layer that allows an application to treat BLIS as if it were a traditional BLAS library.